 - No Drinking While Eating

-I shall discuss each of the above rules in greater detail, but before doing so, it is imperative to fully understand how the digestive system works as explained in the following short video.
+Before elaborating on those rules, it is imperative to fully understand how the digestive system works as explained in the following short video.

-Why Did I Always Feel Hungry?
+Why Do You Always Feel Hungry?

 Recap So Far

-Now that we have taken a thorough look at
+So far we have taken a thorough look at

 - how the digestive system works

-- why I always feel hungry and
+- why you always feel hungry and

 - what is a healthy diet